Cray-HPE/docs-csm/operations/spire/Enable_TPM_node_attestation.md

 To enable TPM node attestation on managed nodes the node needs to be rebooted at least 2 times.
-This also requires making multiple BOS session templates and changing the session template each reboot so the node can attest with Spire properly.
+This also requires making multiple BOS session templates and changing the session template during each reboot so the node can attest with Spire properly.

 For each node that needs TPM node attestation: